scio-labs/inkathon/README.md

 | `NEXT_PUBLIC_SUPPORTED_CHAINS`  | –                                                                                             | Optional array with network identifers (e.g. `["alephzero-testnet", "shibuya"]`) that are supported by the frontend, **if the dApp is supposed to be multi-chain**. |

 <small>\*️⃣ Required </small>

+#### Supported Chains

+One key element making this boilerplate so flexible is the usage of environment variables to configure the active network in the frontend.
+This is done by setting the `NEXT_PUBLIC_DEFAULT_CHAIN` variable in the `frontend/.env.local` file, or in the deployment settings respectively.

+If your network is not provided by the `use-inkathon` library, you can add it manually by creating a new [`SubstrateChain`](https://github.com/scio-labs/use-inkathon/blob/main/src/chains.ts#L4) object.
+If you think a chain is missing, please open an issue or PR.

+> [!IMPORTANT]
+> All supported chain constants [can be found here](https://github.com/scio-labs/use-inkathon/blob/main/src/chains.ts) in the `scio-labs/use-inkathon` repository.

 ### Contract Deployment